2651 Blackbridge Road York, PA 17406

 After exiting the boilers, flue gases pass through an air pollution control system that removes acid gases particulate matter, and other pollutants.
 The gases first enter a spray dryer absorber (dry scrubber) where they are sprayed with lime slurry and neutralized.
 Activated carbon is injected into the gas stream to aid in removal of mercury.
 The air stream then passes through a fabric-filter baghouse where dust matter is removed.

 The cleansed air is released into the atmosphere via the stack that stands 327 feet above ground level.
 The reacted salts from the dry scrubber and the dust matter (called fly ash) collected in the baghouse are combined with the bottom ash and conveyed to the ash holding area.

 As the first facility of its kind in Pennsylvania, the York County Resource Recovery Center operates under the strictest of permits.
 The Center has a continuous emissions monitoring system that is linked 24 hours a day by computer modem to the Department of Environmental Protection in Harrisburg.

-The Authority has an agreement with American Ash Recycling to recycle the metals from the remaining combustion ash.
-The remaining ash is beneficially reused as alternate daily landfill cover (displacing the use of virgin soil).
+The Authority has an agreement with American Ash Recycling to process the Ash Stream and recycle the metals from it.
+The remaining processed ash is beneficially reused as alternate daily landfill cover (displacing the use of virgin soil).

 By using resource recovery, York County reduces its garbage to ash (90 percent by volume), saves the equivalent of approximately 13 acres of landfill space a year (35 feet deep), generates enough electricity to power 20,000 homes, and beneficially reuses 100 percent of the remaining ash residue.